N3ar/REVelry/presentations.md

 Proposed Presentations are in a suggested order.
 Move requests can be submitted via Pull Request and will be addressed during the next meeting.

 ## Next Presentations
-- @near    -- Towards Adversarial Control Loops in Sensor Attacks: A Case Study to Control the Kinematics and Actuation of Embedded Systems
+- @scott   -- TLB;DR: Enhancing TLB-based Attacks with TLB Desynchronized Reverse Engineering
+- @n3ar    -- Kasper: Scanning for Generalized Transient Execution Gadgets in the Linux Kernel

 ### Backlogged
 - @b0urb0n -- Fuzzware: Using Precise MMIO Modeling for Effective Firmware Fuzzing|

 ## Proposed Presentations
 - Dragonblood: Analyzing the Dragonfly Handshake of WPA3 and EAP-pwd
-- Kasper: Scanning for Generalized Transient Execution Gadgets in the Linux Kernel
-- TLB;DR: Enhancing TLB-based Attacks with TLB Desynchronized Reverse Engineering
 - DupeFS: Leaking Data Over the Network With Filesystem Deduplication Side Channels
 - Mitigating Information Leakage Vulnerabilities with Type-based Data Isolation
 - FirmWire: Transparent Dynamic Analysis for Cellular Baseband Firmware